freezingsaddles/freezing-teams/README.md

 ### Zip codes

-This should be a CSV with the zip code in column 2, latitued in column 10, longitude in column 11, just like what you get if you take the US TSV from http://download.geonames.org/export/zip/ and make a CSV of it.
+This should be a CSV with the zip code, latitude and longitude.
+Take the US TSV from http://download.geonames.org/export/zip/ and make a CSV of it with a header row.

 ### Assignments